monteirocamis/monteirocamis/README.md

  <br>

 - 🔭 I’m making beautiful web pages with Front-end development at [ Poliedro ](https://www.poliedroeducacao.com.br/) and Co-Founder [ codivas ](https://www.codivas.com.br/)
 - 🌱 I’m a bachelor student of **Computer Science** with **scientific research for IoT**
 - 👯 I’m looking to impact lifes with **Creative code**
-- ⚡ Fun fact, I used to be a  **[ sustainable designer](https://www.instagram.com/creativecamis) specialist**
+- ⚡ Fun fact, I used to be a sustainable designer specialist
 - I also have knowledge in **3D modeling and 3D printing**
-- 🩰🏈 My favorite Sports: **Jazz Dance , Ballet Dance ,roller skating inline  and American football**
+- 🩰 My favorite Sports: **Jazz Dance , Ballet Dance and roller skating inline**

  ![Snake animation](https://github.com/monteirocamis/monteirocamis/blob/output/github-contribution-grid-snake.svg)